 Although staying at a good hotel may be extremely pleasant, it is not always essential.
-If you don’t believe you’ll utilise the facilities that a good hotel provides, don’t pay for them.
+If you don’t believe you’ll utilize the facilities that a good hotel provides, don’t pay for them.
 Choose a place to stay that simply provides what you need.

 8. Try Changing Airports

-Experimenting with different flight paths and altering up your airport of origin or destination may occasionally result in a more cost-effective method of travelling.
+Experimenting with different flight paths and altering up your airport of origin or destination may occasionally result in a more cost-effective method of traveling.
 Depending on how far you are from alternative airport choices and how much it will cost to get you from your house or to your lodging on the other end, this will be an important consideration.

 9. Earn Money While You Travel

-The most apparent method to save money when travelling is to make money while you are doing it!
+The most apparent method to save money when traveling is to make money while you are doing it!
 If you work a few shifts at a hostel, many of them will give you free or reduced-rate housing.
 Other options include bartending, teaching overseas, and applying for a working vacation visa.

 10. Get a Travel Insurance

 Perhaps this is the most essential piece of advice for travelers on a tight budget.
-It’s true that it’s an additional cost at first, but you’ll thank yourself afterwards if your vacation is cancelled or if you get sick while travelling overseas.
+It’s true that it’s an additional cost at first, but you’ll thank yourself afterwards if your vacation is cancelled or if you get sick while traveling overseas.